The image component embeds an image in your document. You can point to image files stored within the project, or an external URL.

 By default, images are not links, but it's easy to make your image into a link by just wrapping the image in a link.

 If an image is configured on a separate line, Retype includes extra functionality for the custom alignment of images on the page.
 For instance, you can specify the left or right alignment of an image and have the text flow around the image.
+Check out the Image alignment demo.

-plus option for Blog pages or pages with
+An additional plus option for Blog pages or pages with

 layout: central will help to position the image slightly overlapping the left or right content margins.